Eco Friendly Flooring: Options and Ideas

 Opting for hardwoods that are sustainably harvested is the first thing you should check.
 In the USA, the Forest Stewardship Council (FSC) oversees a certification program that ensures the hardwood comes form a forest that is properly managed and harvested so that both the local economy and ecosystem is protected.
 As it is an international organization, the FSC also certify hardwoods from outside the USA.

 FSC certified wood can be used for both solid and engineered hardwood.
 For both types you should also check that surface finishes are free from toxic chemicals; and that engineered hardwoods are formaldehyde-free.
 Always look for manufacturers “green” credentials – the best brands are very proud of the standards they maintain.
+Here are the best places to buy hardwood flooring.

 Though it seems rather contemporary in its appearance, linoleum flooring was first produced well over 150 years ago!
 In fact its first incarnation was invented n 1855 by Frederick Walton, who then went on to refine the process further, patenting his process in 1863.